Communist Party of Great Britain: 1977–1991: Infighting and dissolution

 By 1977, debate around the new draft of the British Road to Socialism brought the party to breaking point.
 Many of the anti-Eurocommunists decided that they needed to form their own anti-revisionist Communist party.
 Some speculated at the time that they would receive the backing of Moscow, but such support appears not to have materialised.

-The New Communist Party of Britain was formed under the leadership of Sid French, who was the secretary of the important Surrey District CP, which had a strong base in engineering.
+In July 1977, the Surrey District split away and formed the New Communist Party of Britain, taking 65 branches but only 2 per cent of the 25,300 membership at the time.

 Another grouping, led by Fergus Nicholson, remained in the party and launched the paper Straight Left.
 This served as an outlet for their views as well as an organising tool in their work within the Labour Party.
 Nicholson had earlier taken part in establishing a faction known as "Clause Four" within Labour's student movement.
 Nicholson wrote as "Harry Steel", a combination of the names of Stalin ("man of steel" in Russian) and Harry Pollitt.
 The group around Straight Left exerted considerable influence in the trade union movement, CND, the Anti-Apartheid Movement and amongst some Labour MPs.

-Under the influence of Eric Hobsbawm on the opposing wing of the party, Martin Jacques became the editor of the party's theoretical journal Marxism Today and rapidly made it a significant publication for Eurocommunist opinions in the party, and eventually for revisionist tendencies in the wider liberal-left, in particular for the soft left around Neil Kinnock in the Labour Party.
+Under the influence of Eric Hobsbawm on the Eurocommunist wing of the party, Martin Jacques became the editor of the party's theoretical journal Marxism Today.
+Hobsbawn had theorised in 1978, that trade unions' focus on wage demands had divided the working class, a thought which became popular among the Eurocommunists.
+Jacques rapidly turned the publication into an outlet for Eurocommunist opinions, including tendencies in the wider liberal-left, and the soft left around Neil Kinnock in the Labour Party.
 Although the circulation of the magazine rose it was still a drain on the finances of the small party.

 As early as 1983, Martin Jacques "thought the CP was unreformable ... but stayed in because he needed its subsidy to continue publishing Marxism Today."
 Jacques' conviction that the party was finished "came as a nasty shock to some of his comrades" like Nina Temple, who "as unhappy as Jacques himself, stayed on only out of loyalty to Jacques."